-A 40-year-old female asked:
+A 37-year-old female asked:

-Please help.
-Twice in two weeks pink blood was present in teeth while brushing.
-Nose gums or teeth were not bleeding.
-Could this be lung cancer?
-Clot?
+Please help. twice in two weeks pink blood was present in teeth while brushing. nose gums or teeth were not bleeding. could this be lung cancer? clot?

-1 doctor answer
+1 doctor answer • 2 doctors weighed in

 Minor gum problem: This isn't how cancer or serious thrombosis presents, period.
 Get with your dentist and talk about a cleaning / preserving your gum health.
 You may just have flossed too hard, or have gotten a bit of gumline inflammation as happens if there's some plaque in the sulcus.